hoot-doot/Eating-Behavior-Analysis/README.md

-# 🧠 Predicting Emotional Overeating from Psychological Schemas
+# Predicting Emotional Overeating from Psychological Schemas

-A graduate-level data science project exploring the psychological and behavioural predictors of emotional overeating, using a dataset of 1,500 participants across 35 variables.
+Data science project exploring the psychological and behavioural predictors of emotional overeating, using a dataset of 1,500 participants across 35 variables.

 ---

-## 📌 Project Overview
+## Project Overview

 This project pursues **two analytically distinct goals**: